jhanley1321/Hanley-LLM/README.md

 # Current Features
 * Currently set up to work with OpenAI API
-* Interact Directly with the LLM chatbot
+* Interact Directly with the LLM chat bot
 * Interact with any tools you create or connect
 * In session memory for context retention
 * Context Limits